A low-carb soup packed with winter vegetables that is healthy and easy to make. Freezer-friendly too!

 Alternately, you can also chop the leaves and stalks and freeze them to use whenever you’re making vegetable stock.

-Cashews are completely optional, but add such a creamy texture that you should definitely try adding them.
-If you’re not allergic!
+Cashews are completely optional, but add such a creamy texture that you should definitely try adding them, in case you’re not allergic or have a sensitivity to nuts.

 Store leftover soup covered in the fridge for 1-2 days or in the freezer for 2-3 months.